aframevr/aframe/docs/core/component.md

 ### Schema Inference

-Property types can either be assigned explicitly, or the schema will infer one given the default value.
+We can assign property types explicitly, or the schema will infer one given the default value.

 Given a default value, the schema will infer a property type and inject a parser and stringifer into the property definition: